gaehlerm/SoftwareEngineering/README.md

 4. .
 5. Preface: My personal story behind this book.
 6. Software Engineering: We destill some basic rules what Softwar Engineering is about.
-7. Good code, an overview: A short list that summarizes the most important points of this book.
+7. Good Code, an overview: A short list that summarizes the most important points of this book.
-8. Understandable code: An attempt to explain what we understand and what we don't understand.
+8. Understandable Code: An attempt to explain what we understand and what we don't understand.
-9. Single Responsibility Principle (SRP): We discuss why it is of utmost importance that every piece of code does exactly one thing.
+9. The Single Responsibility Principle (SRP): We discuss why it is of utmost importance that every piece of code does exactly one thing.
-10. Levels of abstraction: Many very complex objects may be combined to a new object which is fairly easy to understand.
+10. Levels of Abstraction: Many very complex objects may be combined to form a new object that is fairly easy to comprehend.
 11. Interfaces: What is an interface?
 And how do I design a good interface?
 12. Naming: Naming is the most difficult part of this book because there are so many rough rules but no clear cut answers.
-13. Functions: As learned in the chapter on the SRP, functions should do exactly one thing.
-Thus, they should be short.
+13. Functions: As discussed in the chapter on the SRP, functions should do exactly one thing.
+Therefore, they should be short.
 14. Classes: We learn how to structure classes beyond the old getter and setter non-sense.
-15. Inheritance: Inheritance should generally not be used as it often leads to bad code.
+15. The utilization of inheritance is generally discouraged due to its tendency to result in poor code quality.
-16. Data Types: What kind of primitive data types are there?
+16. Data Types: What types of primitive data are there?
 And why should you be cautios with using booleans and strings?
-17. Properties of Variables: There are additional properties of variables that define mostly the scope in which they can be used and wheather they can be changed or not.
+17. Properties of Variables: There are additional properties of variables primarily determine the scope within which they can be utilized and whether they are mutable or immutable.
 18. Testing: Testing is of utmost importance to keep your code correct over the test of time.
-19. Types of Tests: We discuss unit tests, integration tests and functional tests.
+19. Types of Tests: We discuss unit tests, integration tests, and functional tests.
 20. Writing better code with tests: Having tests forces you to write better code as tests require good interfaces.
 21. SOLID principles: Explaining the SOLID principles that Robert C. Martin (Uncle Bob) came up with.
 22. Software Engineering principles: Some general software engineering principles from [https://youtu.be/XQzEo1qag4A]
-23. Programming Paradigms: We briefly discuss the differences between object oriented (OO), procedural and functional programming.
+23. Programming Paradigms: We briefly discuss the differences between object oriented (OO), procedural, and functional programming.
-24. Programming languages: A brief overview on the most commonly used programming languages.
+24. Programming Languages: A brief overview on the most commonly used programming languages.
-25. Physical laws of code: Surprisingly, code obeys some physical laws as well.
+25. Physical Laws of Code: Surprisingly, code obeys some physical laws as well.
 26. Bugs, Errors, Exceptions: A discussion how you should deal with and prevent bugs.
 27. Complexity: There is always a certain amount of complexity in a certain problem that will be reflected in the code.
 28. Dependencies: How do you deal with dependencies between files and code snippets?
-29. Decoupling: ? // remove chapter?
+29. Decoupling: ? // remove chapter
 30. Software Architecture: // ? rewrite chapter?
 31. Domain Driven Design: An introduction to Domain Driven Design (DDD). // ? needs some rework!!
 32. 3rd party software: How to deal with 3rd party software.